 And this will help you to keep back pain to a minimum.

 Burning a few extra calories as you sit is always going to be a bonus right?

 Well one study found that sitting on an exercise ball will do just that.

-When they compared office workers sitting on normal chairs to those sitting on an exercise ball they found that those on the latter were burning an extra 4 calories per hour.
+As when they compared office workers sitting on normal chairs to those sitting on an exercise ball, they found that those on the latter were burning an extra 4 calories per hour.

-Which granted doesn't sound like a lot but it adds up over the weeks and months.
+Which granted doesn't sound like a lot, but it all adds up over the weeks and months.

-You'll have the tendency to bounce and move about more on an exercise ball chair so the actual calories burnt will probably be higher than this in reality.
+And seeing you'll have the tendency to bounce and move about more on an exercise ball chair, the actual calories burnt will probably be higher than this in reality.

-It brings out the child you in as you're reminded of memories of bouncy castles, space hoppers and freedom from mortgage payments and nightmare bosses.
+As it can bring out the child in you as you're reminded of happy memories of bouncy castles, space hoppers, and freedom from responsibility.

 And you'll find that the temptation to bounce on your chair regularly during the day will be too strong to resist.